 - offer support to women subjected to violence,

 - spread knowledge about and develop methods for care and treatment of women who have been subjected to battering and/or rape,

 - spread knowledge and information about men's violence against women,

-- educate medical staff and other categories of staff who are liable to meet women subjected to violence,
+- educate medical staff and other categories of staff who are likely to meet women subjected to violence,

 - follow, compile and spread research findings within the field of men's violence against women,

-- carry on research within the faculty of medicine and
+- carry out research within the faculty of medicine and

-- function as a consulting resource for other organisations and authorities in the country.
+- function as a consulting resource for other organisations and authorities in Sweden.

 NCK is part of Uppsala University and reports directly to the vice-chancellor.
 NCK has a reference council appointed by Uppsala University.
 The head of NCK has a scientific council at disposal.
 The County Council of Uppsala has overall responsibility for patient services at NCK whilst the director of Uppsala University Hospital has direct authority.